Strong cryptography: Russia

-Since use of strong cryptography makes the job of intelligence agencies more difficult, many countries have enacted laws or regulations restricting or simply banning the non-official use of strong cryptography.
-For instance, the United States previously defined cryptographic products as munitions since World War II and prohibited export of cryptography beyond a certain 'strength' (measured in part by key size).
-However, the U.S. restrictions eased in the 1990s along with the rising need for secure e-Commerce and web-connected public software applications.
-The Clinton Administration issued new rules in 2000 allowing export of products containing strong cryptography, subject to certain limitations.
 President and government of Russia in 90s has issued a few decrees formally banning uncertified cryptosystems from use by government agencies.
 Presidential decree of 1995 also attempted to ban individuals from producing and selling cryptography systems without having appropriate license, but it wasn't enforced in any way as it was suspected to be contradictory the Russian Constitution of 1993 and wasn't a law per se.
 The decree of No.313 issued in 2012 further amended previous ones allowing to produce and distribute products with embedded cryptosystems and requiring no license as such, even though it declares some restrictions.
 France had quite strict regulations in this field, but has relaxed them in recent years.